Skip to main content

 Anyone who's tried to spin all of these plates themselves will be aware that doing it alone is difficult at best, then impossible once you hit a certain rate of growth.

-Let’s look closer at the core functions of the accounting department.
+Now, let’s look closer at the core functions of the accounting team.

 If you’re simply looking for team-building advice, you can jump down to the functional advice section; if you’re relatively new to this world, you’ll benefit from reading the following.